SandunWebDev/hackerbay-frontend/README.md

 - Then run `npm start`.
 - Then you can interact with program through http://localhost:3000.

+**NOTE** :
+  - Make sure `".env"` file is filled with necessary values.
-NOTE : Make sure [Hackerbay Backend Server & Postgres Database Servers](https://github.com/SandunWebDev/hackerbay/) are already running for full comptability.
+  - Make sure [Hackerbay Backend Server & Postgres Database Servers](https://github.com/SandunWebDev/hackerbay/) are already running for full comptability.

 ---
 ## **How To Test**